DC-analysis/dclab/docs/sec_av_basins/index.rst

 files downstream.

-Due to the fact that basins are implemented in dclab, all software that relies on dclab for opening data files (e.g. Shape-Out or CytoPlot) automatically supports basins as well.
+Due to the fact that basins are implemented in dclab, all software that relies on dclab for opening data files (e.g. DCscope or CytoPlot) automatically supports basins as well.